mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/4-cleanup.md

 - This will not disable Microsoft Defender for Cloud or Microsoft Sentinel.

 ## Microsoft Defender for Cloud
+Search for Microsoft Defender for Cloud.
 Go to inventory and turn off everything.

 ## Microsoft Sentinel
-Go to the Azure Sentinel workspace and delete it.
+Search for Microsoft Sentinel.
+Delete the workspace.